joegaudet/joegaudet.github.io/_posts/2013-07-19-fast-clicks-with-angular-js.markdown

 Before we get started, you should have a functional knowledge of AngularJS [directives](httpu//docs.angularjs.org/guide/directive).
 There's nothing fancy going on in this one, but just the same the details of how they function won't be covered.
 Also you should give the google article a read through to understand the cases that we are trying to handle.

 First things first: make sure you have Modernizr included in your project, I created a simple provider that will allow Modernizr to be injected into our directive rather than accessed globally.
-We use Modernizr to detect if we are on a touch device or not later on in the directive.
+We use Modernizr to detect if we are on a touch device, or not, later on in the directive.

 {% highlight js %}
 angular